peterdsharpe/AeroSandbox/README.md

 Please note that, while the entirety of the codebase should be cross-platform compatible, AeroSandbox has only been tested on Windows 10 in Python 3.7 via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section).

 ## Contributing, Versioning, and Other Details
 AeroSandbox loosely uses [semantic versioning](https://semver.org/), which should give you an idea of whether or not you can probably expect backward-compatibility and/or new features from any given update.
 However, the code is a work in progress and things change rapidly - for the time being, please freeze your version of AeroSandbox for any serious deployments.
+Commercial users: I'm more than happy to discuss consulting work for active AeroSandbox support if this package proves helpful!

-Thanks for your interest in helping with the development of AeroSandbox - contributions are always so welcome!
+Please feel free to join the development of AeroSandbox - contributions are always so welcome!
 If you have a change you'd like to make, the easiest way to do that is by submitting a pull request.

 If you've already made several additions and would like to be involved in a more long-term capacity, please message me at (pds at mit dot edu)!